 - 66 [When I moved in] I said, 'OK.
 I'm a senior.
 I'm turning 60.
 I'm moving in and I need to find out what community housing is about.'
-I wanted to be informed about what is happening in the building and how community housing worked." - 66 When I saw the injustice and all the pain, the fear, the confusion, I asked myself, 'Do I want to be treated like this when I'm that age?
+I wanted to be informed about what is happening in the building and how community housing worked.99 - When I saw the injustice and all the pain, the fear, the confusion, I asked myself, 'Do I want to be treated like this when I'm that age?
 No!'
 I've been an activist all my life.
-This is a good cause." - 66 This is community housing and I wanted to be part of a community.
-That's why I got involved. - of programs and benefits, so I slowly started setting up free income tax clinics, teaching basic computer skills for seniors, helping them with pensions and setting up wheelchair online bookings.
-I'm still doing those things.
+This is a good cause.?? - 66 This is community housing and I wanted to be part of a community.
+That's why I got involved. - 66 I saw that tenants are not aware of a lot of programs and benefits, so I slowly started setting up free income tax clinics, teaching basic computer skills for seniors, helping them with pensions and setting up wheelchair online bookings.
+I'm still doing those things.??

 - It comes from a sense of wanting justice...

-I have some skills that can benefit my

-community.
-I'm young...When I'm 20 years

-older, I want the services to be available.

-It's a rare opportunity to be at the base of

-something that, hopefully, I will be able to

-rely on later.

-- 66 I've watched people get into wheelchairs, have strokes, have heart attacks, so when I heard there would be an infrastructure of support, I was very curious.
+I have some skills that can benefit my community.
+I'm young...When I'm 20 years older, I want the services to be available.
+It's a rare opportunity to be at the base of something that, hopefully, I will be able to rely on later.?? - 66 I've watched people get into wheelchairs, have strokes, have heart attacks, so when I heard there would be an infrastructure of support, I was very curious.
 I wanted to learn about it.
-It's become a challenge for me, but it's also become an opportunity for growth . . . for me, the actual involvement is a better draw than the original impulse.

-- in the same of this was a natural move for me.
-When I moved in, all I saw was utter chaos and noone knew what was going on in any area.
+It's become a challenge for me, but it's also become an opportunity for growth . . . for me, the actual involvement is a better draw than the original impulse. - I have a background in advocacy and social justice, personally and professionally, so this was a natural move for me.
+When I moved in, all I saw was utter chaos and no-one knew what was going on in any area.
 And because I have these skills, it's my responsibility to try to make sense of some of this and get involved.